 If you are in any doubt, have a radon check after increasing draught proofing.
 You can see an online map showing areas of highest risk at www.ukradon.org

-- Sausage type door draught-excluders (the sausage type suitable for placing across the bottom of internal doors) are available from the HES office in a range of colours/lengths and can be made to order.
+- Sausage type door draught-excluders (the sausage type suitable for placing across the bottom of internal doors).

 - Sash windows can be very draughty and are worth sealing but this is a competent DIY or a professional job unless you are fixing them shut.
 For a comprehensive list of suppliers of DIY kits, see www.sash-style.co.uk/draught-proofing.php